DataDog/integrations-core/gearmand/README.md

     logs_enabled: true
     ```

-2. Add this configuration block to your `gearmand.d/conf.yaml` file to start collecting your SQL Server logs:
+2. Add this configuration block to your `gearmand.d/conf.yaml` file to start collecting your Gearman logs:

     ```yaml
     logs: